leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 In many respects, however, a ``namespace ... end`` block behaves the same as a ``section ... end`` block.
-In particular, if you use the ``variable`` command within a namespace, its scope is limited to the namespace.
+In particular, if you use the ``variable`` command within a namespace, its scope is limited to the namespace (variables are also private inside a namespace).
 Similarly, if you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.
+Likewise ``open`` is effectively closed by the end of the file.

 ## What makes dependent type theory dependent?